shuo-ding/Flarum-Tags-Auto-Generator/README.md

 I include a WindowsApp.zip for you to run it directly from your Windows PC.
 You can also download my code and build it in Visual Studio 2019.

-You can modify the config.txt file to be the perfect format you like.
+You can modify the config.txt file to be the perfect tags format you like.
-The config.txt example is:

 Please note the "end" string is used to seperate rows and it has to be there.
 You need to input 5 parameters for each row: Name, Slug, Desc, Color, and Icon, which are seperated by "/".